Pricing European and American Options under Heston Model using Discontinuous Galerkin Finite Elements: Numerical results

-Thus, on the $s$-th iteration, we solve \eqref{fullydisc} for $\bm{u}^1$ and we obtain $U_h^1$ on the mesh $\xi_{h}^{(s-1)}$.
-Using computed solution $U_h^1$, then, the local error indicators are calculated on each triangle $K\in\xi_{h}^{(s-1)}$, and according to local error indicators, the elements having large error are refined to obtain the new non-uniform mesh $\xi_{h}^{(s)}$.
-Here, the key step is the estimation of the local error indicators by use of only computed solution and given problem data (a posteriori).
-As a posteriori error indicator, we use the robust (independent of the P\'{e}let number) residual based error indicator in \cite{Schotzau09}, derived for a linear stationary diffusion-convection-reaction equation.
-So, for each element $K \in \xi_{h}^{(s-1)}$, we define the local error indicators $\eta_K^2$:
+Thus, on the $s$-th iteration, we solve the system \eqref{fullydisc} for the vector $\bm{u}^1$ and we obtain the solution $U_h^1$ on the mesh $\xi_{h}^{(s-1)}$.
+Using computed solution $U_h^1$, then, the local error indicators are calculated on each triangle $K\in\xi_{h}^{(s-1)}$, and according to local error indicators, the elements having large error are refined to obtain the new nonuniform mesh $\xi_{h}^{(s)}$.
+Here, the key step is the estimation of the local error indicators by the use of the only computed solutions and given problem data (a posteriori).
+As the a posteriori error indicator, we modify the robust (independent of the P\'{e}clet number) residual based error indicator in \cite{Schotzau09}, derived for a linear stationary RCD equation.
+In \cite{Schotzau09}, the diffusion term is a constant scalar, but here the diffusion term is a nonconstant matrix.
+So, our modification is mainly related to the imposing of the diffusion matrix $A$ into the formulations.
+Let assume that there are nonnegative real numbers $r_*$ and $c_*$ satisfying the following conditions:

+Indeed, the first identity above is necessary for the well-posedness of the problem in PDE form, and the second one is required for the reliability of the proposed a posteriori error estimator.
+In order to measure the local errors for each element $K \in \xi_{h}^{(s-1)}$, we define the local error indicators $\eta_K^2$: